 See Section 4.1 ii of HRSA's SF-424 Application Guide for additional information.

 6. Funding Restrictions

-You may request funding for a project period of up to one (1) year, at no more than \$11,000,000 (inclusive of direct and indirect costs).
+You may request funding for a period of performance of up to 1 year, at no more than \$11,000,000 (inclusive of direct and indirect costs).